 Bahai Lotus Temple.

-If you aren’t too frazzled or ready for a good meal at this point, this truly stunning modern temple is the perfect cap to a day of mosque and fort sightseeing, although don’t be afraid to leave this to another day either as you can easily spend half a day here.
+If you aren’t too frazzled or ready for a good meal at this point, this truly stunning modern temple is the perfect cap to a day of mosque and fort sightseeing, although don’t be afraid to extend your stay in Delhi and leave this to another day either as you can easily spend half a day here.

 The Bahai Lotus Temple is a lot more recent than some of the other tourist sites in the city, but that does not make it any less stunning.
 Its lotus shaped structure is a symbol that is common throughout Hinduism, Buddhism, Jainism and Islam and represents the universality of the Bahai faith.

 It is a truly beautiful building to see at any time of the day, but is best viewed – in my opinion at least – at sunset, when the white marble glows in the colours of the evening sky and the lights begin to wake the structure up the darker it gets.